 - Place the baking dish with the jars in a 105°F preheated oven for 6-10 hours, depending on how sour you like your yogurts.
 Personally, I prefer them with a milder flavor so I let them culture for only 6 hours.

 - Transfer the yogurts to the refrigerator and let cool for at least 8 hours.

 - Enjoy for breakfast or dessert, sweetened with some maple syrup and topped with granola, fresh fruits, jam, or nut butter.
 Always give the yogurts a good stir before eating!

 - The yogurts will keep for up to 4 days in the refrigerator.

-Agar agar is very powerful so only 1/32 tsp is enough for about 3 cups almond milk.
-To measure 1/32 tsp, fill one-half of a 1/8 tsp.
-Using the tip of a knife, remove half of it to get 1/32 tsp.
+- To measure 1/32 tsp of agar: fill one-half of a 1/8 measuring teaspoon.
+Using the tip of a knife, remove half of it to get 1/32 of a teaspoon.

-If you don’t have yogurt starter or non-dairy yogurt, you can also use probiotics.
-For this recipe, use 3 capsules vegan probiotics.
+- If you don’t have a yogurt starter or non-dairy yogurt, you can also use probiotics.
+For this recipe, use 3 capsules of vegan probiotics.

 - If you plan to use this yogurt for savory dishes, omit the maple syrup and vanilla.